Goutamchoudhary/Netflix-Clone/README.md

 * Original Netflix UI replicated using ReactJS, React Hooks, Material UI, and advanced sass styling.
 * A register page and sign in page is created where a user can safely sign up and sign in with the valid email id.
 * While login, a token is generated which is used to authenticate the user.
 This is implemented using jsonwebtoken.
+* All users are not allowed to make create, update and delete requests to the MongoDB server except if the user logged in as admin.
 * The passwords are encrypted using CryptoJS library.
 * A random tvshow or movie will be displayed in the featured part of the application.
 * Collections of popular movies and tvshows are created in the database manually.